How to improve employee retention

 • Poor management: Ineffective leadership can lead to frustration and cause employee departure.

-• Work-life balance: Struggling to balance personal and professional commitments can lead to employee burnout .
-As a result employees start looking for flexible work arrangements.
+• Work-life balance: Struggling to balance personal and professional commitments can lead to employee burnout.
+As a result, employees have started looking for flexible work arrangements.

 • Limited employee benefits: Unattractive employee benefits can weaken a company’s competitiveness and make other companies more appealing.